Once a visitor always a friend

 The island is accessible from Europe, Latin America, North America and the Caribbean.
 You can visit Bonaire by Air or by Cruise.
 The Flamingo International Airport receives local as well as international carriers.
 Bonaire also has the pleasure of welcoming many cruise lines to the island.
 The port consists of a North and South Pier.
 Both are within walking distance of downtown Kralendijk.

 The best way to explore Bonaire is by foot considering the small size of the island.
 Next to walking, it is also nice to rent a scooter, a golf cart or one of the quads.
 A number of shops now offer the chance to feel the breeze blow through your hair while on board one of these “open air” vehicles.

 Bonaire has always been at the forefront of nature preservation and conservation and strives to be one of the top eco-friendly destinations in the Caribbean.
 The island accomplishes this by taking the environment and local culture into consideration when embarking on tourism initiatives.

-We recommend these places because they are committed to responsible tourism, checked and certified by independent auditors and ecolabel programs: Bonaire Blue Destinations and Good Travel Seal.
+These businesses are committed to responsible tourism, they are checked and certified by independent auditors and ecolabel programs: Bonaire Blue Destinations and Good Travel Seal.

 The Salt Pyramid

 One sight that should not be missed is the salt pans.
 It greets arriving visitors, both by sea and by air.
 It is a distinctive line of white salt pyramids at the southeastern end of the island.
 Each pyramid, roughly 50-feet high, contains approximately 10,000 metric tons of 99.6 percent pure salt.
 Depending on the time of the year, there can be upwards of 200,000 metric tons of salt neatly stacked in long rows awaiting shipment.